Watchmaker Glossary

 Pawl

-Small lever in the shape of a beak or comma which, under the action of a spring, penetrates the toothing of a wheel, so as to prevent it from rolling back.
+Small lever in the shape of a beak or comma which penetrates, under the action of a spring, into the teeth of a wheel, so as to prevent it from going backwards.

 Sundial compass